dheerajkallakuri/Posture-Correction-Chair/README.md

 ## Hardware Requirements

 - **Chair with Integrated Sensors**: The chair is equipped with six sensors to calculate the user's posture.
-- **Microcontroller**: For processing sensor data and providing feedback.
+- **Microcontroller**: This is used to process sensor data and provide feedback.
 - **Feedback Mechanism**: This can be auditory, visual, or haptic feedback to alert the user about their posture.

 <table>